anothervumedia/anothervu_web/README.md

 ## Development process

-- Get latest code on the development branch `git checkout development` and `git pull`
+- Get latest code on the development branch `git checkout master` and `git pull`
 - Branch off of development branch `git checkout -b [the_name_of_your_feature]`
 - Code feature with test coverage
 - Run rubocop for consistent style (*TODO* add command)